zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

   * **formValid** \- loaded via the part containing a form on the blade

-<a name="developing-forms-faq"></a>
+<a name="developing-forms-frequently-asked-questions"></a>
-## FAQ
+## Frequently asked questions

-<a name="developing-forms-faq-should-i-use-an-action-bar-or-a-commands-toolbar-on-my-form"></a>
+<a name="developing-forms-frequently-asked-questions-should-i-use-an-action-bar-or-a-commands-toolbar-on-my-form"></a>
 ### Should I use an action bar or a commands toolbar on my form?

-It depends on the UX scenario you're building:
+It depends on the  scenario that drives the UX that is being built.

-* If you're building a form to capture some data from the user and expect the blade to be closed after submitting the changes, then use an action bar.
+* If the form will capture some data from the user and expect the blade to be closed after submitting the changes, then use an action bar, as specified in [portalfx-ux-create-forms.md#action-bar-+-blue-buttons](portalfx-ux-create-forms.md#action-bar-+-blue-buttons).
+* If the form will edit/update some data and expect the user to make multiple changes before the blade is closed, then use commands, as specified in .

+Action Bar
 The action bar will have one button that says something like "OK", "Create", or "Submit".
 The blade should be immediately closed automatically once the action bar button is clicked.
 Users can abandon the form by manually closing it by clicking the close button (the top-right 'x' button).
 You probably want to use a parameter provider to simplify your code; it takes care of provisioning the edit scope and closing the blade based on action bar clicks.
 Also alternatively, you can use an action bar with two buttons (like "OK/Cancel"), but that requires further configuration of the action bar.
 That's not recommended though because all the "Cancel" button will do is already there in close button, which makes it redundant.

-* If you're building a form to edit/update some data and expect the user to make multiple changes before the blade is closed, then use commands.
+Commands
 You would normally have two commands at the top of the blade: "Save" and "Discard".
 The user can make edits and click "Save" to commit their changes.
 The blade should show the appropriate UX for saving the data and will stay on the screen after the data has been saved.
 The user can make further changes and click "Save" again.
 The user can also discard their changes by clicking "Discard".
 Once the user is satisfied with the changes, they can close theblade manually.

-<a name="developing-forms-editscope-faq"></a>
+<a name="developing-forms-frequently-asked-questions"></a>
-## EditScope FAQ
+## Frequently asked questions

 For an end-to-end overview of EditScope and how it's used in the Azure Portal FX, please refer to the video and accompanying PowerPoint presentation here:
 [Forms: Working with Edit Scopes](portalfx-forms-working-with-edit-scopes.md)

 When applying EditScope to common Form scenarios, here is a quick reference with answers to frequently-asked questions.

-<a name="developing-forms-editscope-faq-q-my-users-see-the-discard-change-pop-up-even-when-they-ve-made-no-changes-on-my-form-blade-what-s-wrong-here"></a>
+<a name="developing-forms-frequently-asked-questions-q-my-users-see-the-discard-change-pop-up-even-when-they-ve-made-no-changes-on-my-form-blade-what-s-wrong-here"></a>
 ### Q: My users see the &#39;discard change?&#39; pop-up, even when they&#39;ve made no changes on my Form Blade.
 What&#39;s wrong here?

 The EditScope '`root`' property returns an object or array that includes uses of Knockout observables (`KnockoutObservable<T>` and `KnockoutObservableArray<T>`).
 Any observable located within the EditScope is designed to be modified/updated **only by the user**, via Form fields that are bound to EditScope observables.
 Importantly, these EditScope observables *were not designed* to be modified directly from extension TypeScript code.
 If extension code modifies an observable *during Form/Blade initialization*, the EditScope will record this *as a user edit*, and this "accidental edit" will trigger the 'discard changes?' pop-up when the user tries to close the associated Blade.